 Getting started with an exercise program and routine can be difficult.
 But understanding these factors will give you the confidence to get moving, and do so effectively.

-How can physical activity affect your health?
+How can exercise impact your overall health?

 Physical activity can impact both your mental and physical well being.
 So let’s dive into how regular activity can impact both of these areas.